brendonericlucas/brendonericlucas.github.io/_posts/2025-01-16-"Jensen and Mark Gang Up On Quantum Computing".markdown

-#Jensen and Mark Gang Up on Quantum Computing

 Recently, Jensen Huang of Nvidia and Mark Zuckerberg of Meta [managed to crater pretty much every quantum computing stock](https://www.fool.com/investing/2025/01/15/nvidia-jensen-huang-meta-mark-zuckerberg-stock-buy/) by means of a few off-the-cuff remarks each made pegging the advent of viable quantum computers at around 20 - 30 years from now.